Or, WTF am I wearing, and is it killing the Earth?

 Especially for those who can’t let go of their high fashion designer labels, this list contains luxury resale and other consignment shops.

 FRAMEWORQ started out as an upcycled clothing brand around the same time my sis and I founded ours.
 Now, it’s developing a design lab and an upcycling method so people can practice the principles of circular economy in practical, everyday life.
 If you’re in Vancouver, check out their Clothing Fix It events.
-If you’re a designer, textile factory, or fashion school, check out FABCYCLE’s Textile Waste ReUSE Centre at 520 Alexander Street.
+If you’re a designer, textile factory, or fashion school, check out FABCYCLE’s Textile Waste ReUSE Centre.
 Irina is awesome!

 Since 2014, this Montreal-based luxury consignment e-commerce store features “vintage and contemporary statement styles from the finest high luxe purveyors.”